SE::You - you.com search results parser

-Results can be saved in the form and structure you need, thanks to the built-in powerful templating engine Template Toolkit which allows you to apply additional logic to the results and output data in various formats, including JSON, SQL and CSV.
+Saving results is possible in any form and structure you need, thanks to the built-in powerful Template Toolkit which allows you to apply additional logic to results and output data in various formats, including JSON, SQL, and CSV.

 Collected data

-• Links, anchors, snippets, and links to the preview image from the SERP
+- Links, anchors, snippets, and preview image links from the search results

 Capabilities